philtrade/Ddip/docs/WithoutCellMagic.md

 - The interactive Jupyter session itself participates as rank-0 process by default.
 Because it runs in the foreground, user can use widgets such as `tqdm` and `fastprogress` to visualize the function progress.

 - Upon completion, the Jupyter process can receive whatever the function returns from this rank's execution, but `return`s from the spawned processes are **discarded**.
-Gathering results using `multiprocess.Queue` or `shared_memory` isn't supported in `mpify` yet, but would be a good exercise to try it using the existing context manager mechanism described below.
+Gathering results using `multiprocess.Queue` or `shared_memory` isn't supported in `mpify` yet, but would be a good exercise for the existing context manager mechanism described below.

 #### Resources mangement using custom context manager `ranch(... ctx=Blah ...)`: